Nothing helps you recover from the frantic pace of the holidays better than a quiet getaway far from the bustle of the city.

 - And a selection of buildings aglow in the chill of the winter night

 Although you can drive through the park, we recommend a walk.
 Just pack a thermos of hot chocolate to keep you warm as you stroll.
+This is one of the best things to do in Meriden, CT.

 Explore the Connecticut River Valley